 According to the South African Wind Resource Database compiled by the National Department of Minerals and Energy (DME), the Council for Scientific and Industrial Research (CSIR) and Eskom, the West Coast north of the Olifants River has been identified to experience some of the highest wind speeds in South Africa.
-Eskom studied this area further and established meteorological monitoring stations to determine potential for the wind resource on the West Coast north of the Olifants River to support the development of a Wind Energy Facility (i.e. the incidence of wind within the required velocity range).
+Eskom studied this area further and established meteorological monitoring stations to determine the potential for the wind resource on the West Coast to support the development of a Wind Energy Facility.
 In addition, this area further supports other technical requirements for a wind energy facility in terms of land availability and accessibility, and accessibility of the electricity grid to meet transmission integration requirements.